 It's been a little over a week since the "Brown Bagging" movement began in the Plum School District, and it already has impacted the food service departments financially.

-In an effort to protest new federal guidelines on school lunches, hundreds of students at the high school packed their lunches instead of buying.
+In an effort to protest new federal guidelines on school lunches, hundreds of students at the packed their lunches instead of buying.
 Beginning this school year, school districts—Plum and Riverview included—began following the guidelines set by the U.S. Department of Agriculture, requiring district lunchrooms to serve more whole grains; fruits and vegetables; fat-free or low-fat milk; and foods with lower sodium.

 Students initially said they weren't pleased with the increased cost of lunches, the smaller portions and the quality of the food.
 Their movement has been in the national spotlight for the last week—students in Minnesota followed Plum's example.

 Food service Director Maryann Lazzaro said that because the department is a standalone entity, meaning it's not funded with taxpayer dollars, it has been severely impacted by the lunch-packing movement.

 Last Monday and Tuesday, Lazzaro said the department served around 900 lunches each day at the high school.
 That number dropped to 200 by Friday.

 Lazzaro said Oblock Junior High numbers also plummeted last week.

 "The junior high had a larger impact than I thought," she said.

 Consequently, the food service employees have been affected.
 Lazarro said a long-term substitute is no longer needed.
 The 15 high school kitchen employees also have been shifted around to fill vacancies in other school buildings because the department's current performance "can't support" that many employees in one building.